Local sum uncertainty relations for angular momentum operators of bipartite permutation symmetric systems: Violation of LSUR by permutation symmetric -qubit states

-It readily follows that $\chi(\hat{a},\theta)$ defined in (\ref{chin}) reduces to the simple form given by (\ref{lemF}).
-1.3in $\square$ \end{pf} Our main result is presented in the form of the following theorem: \begin{thm} Permutation symmetric even $N$-qubit state violates the angular momentum LSUR (\ref{lsursym}) if the associated two-qubit covariance matrix $C=T-ss^T$ is negative. \end{thm} \begin{pf} Violation of the LSUR (\ref{lsursym}) is ensured whenever $\chi(\hat{a},\theta)<0.$ for any values of the axis-angle parameters $a~=~(a_1,a_2,a_3)^T$, $a^Ta=a_1^2+a_2^2+a_3^2=1$, $0\leq \theta\leq 2\pi.$ Substituting the explicit form~\cite{kns} for the elements of the rotation matrix $R(\hat{a},\theta)$ i.e.,
+Our main result is presented in the form of the following theorem: \\ {\bf Theorem:} Permutation symmetric even $N$-qubit state violates the angular momentum LSUR (\ref{lsursym}) if the associated two-qubit covariance matrix $C=T-ss^T$ has a strictly negative eigenvalue.